 Our "Zooming in on ZIP codes" paper introduced our VitaCurves; a series of mortality tables derived from pooling pension plan data which enable plans to use a baseline longevity assumption tailored to the true diversity of their participants.
-The data underpinning the first edition of Club Vita's US VitaCurves is the Mercer Longevity Database ("MILES") dataset.
+The data underpinning the 2021 edition of Club Vita's US VitaCurves ("CV21") is the Mercer Longevity Database ("MILES") dataset.
 In this paper, we provide an overview of our understanding of the MILES dataset (Sections 1 to 4), describe the additional processing we have applied to the data (Section 5) and summarize the data volumes underpinning the VitaCurves (Section 6).
-This paper has been shared with Mercer in advance of publication to ensure it represents a fair and accurate representation of the data and information received.